Overview

 -

-After you make the DNS adjustment, it will then take several hours for the changes to update online due to DNS propagation.
+After you create the DNS records, it will then take several hours for the changes to update online due to DNS propagation.